Undergraduate Research & Creativity (UGRC)

 Studies have shown that even beginning researchers build confidence in themselves.
 These trends continue as the student pursues an undergraduate research "career."

 Engaging in undergraduate research is identified as a High Impact Practice (HIP), an experience that improves student learning outcomes.
 Studies have shown the differences in ... skill and knowledge gains associated with early engagement in undergraduate research from students who have little to no prior research experience.
 Studies have investigated the relative rates of changes in novice researchers’ perceptions of the progressive development of different research-related skills and conceptual understandings of their own projects, as well as how their attitudes, such as confidence in their own abilities as researchers, develop with continuous participation in mentored research.

-Find the quoted article (cited below) and many other articles about benefits of Undergraduate Research at KUs library page.
+Find the quoted article (cited below) and many other articles about the benefits of Undergraduate Research at KUs library page.

 Bhattacharyya, Prajukti1, email@example.com., et al. “How Novice Researchers See Themselves Grow.”
 International Journal for the Scholarship of Teaching & Learning, vol. 12, no. 2, July 2018, pp. 1–7.

 Students Exhibit Original Work at the Eckhaus

 Eckhaus is a student-run art gallery.
 Students work with the Kutztown community to present, local, regional, international, faculty, alumni, and student work in all mediums.

 A student loads DNA samples on an agarose gel as part of a project to create modified apoptosis (programmed cell death) proteins.